The Multicloud Defense Gateway and Service VPCs or VNets

 The Multicloud Defense Gateway is a self-healing component Multicloud Defense.
 If at any point the deployment of your gateway fails or experiences issues, Multicloud Defense automatically attempts to redeploy the gateway with the gateway retry.
 This action happens infinitely until you manually disable or delete the gateway from the controller.

-You can configure the retry action in terraform in two aspects: first, you can configure how many times Multicloud Defense retries to deploy the gateway.
-After the maximu number of attempts to redeploy are complete, Multicloud Defense stops retrying.
+You can configure the retry action in Terraform in two aspects: first, you can configure how many times Multicloud Defense retries to deploy the gateway.
+After the maximum number of attempts to redeploy are complete, Multicloud Defense stops retrying.
 Second, you can configure the time between retry attempts.
 As an example, you can configure three gateway retry attempts every hour.
 This means that every hour, Multicloud Defense retries to deploy the gateway three times and then stops.
 This action repeats until the gateway issues resolve or if you delete the gateway from the controller.

 Tunnel Inspection in your Gateway